ACEnglish/truvari/README.md

 Comparing Haplotype Sequences of Variants
 ---------------------------------------

-To compare the sequence similarity, biuld the haplotypes over the range of min(call starts)-max(call ends) and build the sequence change from the variants.
+To compare the sequence similarity, build the haplotypes over the range of min(call starts)-max(call ends) and build the sequence change from the variants.
 For example:

 ``` python